 The two main forms of diabetes are Type 1 Diabetes Mellitus and Type 2 Diabetes Mellitus.
 While the mechanism of each form is different, both diseases result in impaired blood sugar control.
 Due to the importance of blood sugar in our bodies, impaired blood sugar can lead to numerous life-threatening complications such as hypoglycemia, hyperglycemia, diabetic ketoacidosis, diabetic retinopathy, diabetic neuropathy, kidney disease, and cardiovascular disease.
 Our goal is to provide you with the highest quality of multidisciplinary care to tackle your diabetes and provide you with the tools for sustaining controlled blood sugar and increasing your quality of life.

 Type 1 Diabetes Mellitus (T1DM)

 T1DM is a serious disease that must be managed and treated for with care and understanding for the individual.
 T1DM is an autoimmune disease in which the pancreas stops producing insulin, which is the hormone that helps regulate our blood sugar.
 However, through routine monitoring and good control of blood sugar, T1DM can be a completely manageable disease.
-Our diabetes care team are extremely well-versed in diabetes, nutrition, continuous glucose monitors, and insulin pump therapy.
+Our diabetes care team is extremely well-versed in diabetes, nutrition, continuous glucose monitors, and insulin pump therapy.
 We also have a Medtronic Insulin Pump clinic bimonthly, and a Medtronic staffed CDE can aid in many aspects of understanding your Medtronic pump and adjusting your settings to achieve optimal glycemic control.

 Type 2 Diabetes Mellitus (T2DM)